-Well… I’m single in my mid-thirties, and having already done a couple of bits of solo travelling I just did a crazy thing and set off on a round the world ticket for a year, for many, many reasons.
+Well… I was single in my mid-thirties, and having already done a couple of bits of solo travelling I did a crazy thing and set off on a round the world ticket for a year, for many, many reasons.

 At its simplest, I had the money (just about!
 Lucky me), the freedom and the desire to go.
 I love love love going to new places, learning about new things, meeting new people and challenging myself.
 However, I also find that these things are easier to deal with for me than just settling into everyday life, working on existing friendships, getting control over my ever-growing self-imposed to-do list and non-stop obsessive thought patterns, self-doubts, dark places and loneliness versus independence…